Medical survival: 4 tips to adapt your body to high heat

-Big news for the Northern Hemisphere.
+“Big news for the Northern Hemisphere.
 Summer will officially be here June 21.
 If you’re in the Southern Hemisphere, I’m a little early (or late).
-You might want to take a look at my cold-weather posts.
 But for us northerners, the heat is on.
-For as long as I’ve practiced medicine, whether in Mississippi or Colorado, I’ve known that in those first few hot days I’ll be treating some otherwise healthy people for heat-related problems.
+For as long as I’ve practised medicine, whether, in Mississippi or Colorado, I’ve known that in those first few hot days I’ll be treating some otherwise healthy people for heat-related problems.
 In fact, just the other day, I saw a man in his early 20s with chest pain, headache, and just feeling awful.
 He’d been working on a roof.
 He’s done it for years with no problem.
 But around here, it suddenly went from a daytime high in the mid-70s to a high in the low 90s.
 He hadn’t had time to acclimate.

 Fortunately, he got out of the heat as soon as the symptoms hit.
 With some water and cooling off, he was feeling fine in a few hours.

-He’ll be acclimated.
+He’ll be acclimated.”

-No matter how many years you’ve been working or living in the heat, your body has to re-acclimate to it each year.
-So with sudden changes, such as heat waves, everybody suffers.
+“No matter how many years you’ve been working or living in the heat, your body has to re-acclimate to it each year.
+So with sudden changes, such as heatwaves, everybody suffers.

 Other sudden changes could be maybe the electricity goes off.
 That’s a disaster in my book.
 Or maybe you’re vacationing to a hot spot.
 Any sudden change of heat—say 10 degrees Fahrenheit or more—will require time for your body to adapt.

 When the weather gets hotter, your body adapts in a few ways:

 1. You get more efficient at sweating.
 Sweat cools your skin.
 The faster it evaporates, the more the cooling, so a little breeze can help.
 On the other hand, humid weather can slow the evaporation down.